Skip to main content

 The Pollinator Equity Project addresses the lack of native pollinator plants in our city and seeks to increase the number of pollinator plants in the local community.
 The University of Arizona’s Ecological Restoration Club’s (UAERC) project will create a pollinator-propagation area in the University’s Rincon Heights Community Garden (RHCG) and hopes to inspire communities to come together, learn about the environment, and ultimately have hands-on experiences with nature and neighbors.

-This project will grow pollinator plants on this plot of land and distribute them to community members and neighborhoods in Tucson in collaboration with Tucson Clean and Beautiful, distribute student-created educational materials, and engage with community members.
+In collaboration with Tucson Clean and Beautiful, this project will grow pollinator plants on this plot of land and distribute them to community members and neighborhoods in Tucson, distribute student-created educational materials, and engage with community members.

 The club intends to use the plants in their own pollinator garden installations, but also expect to donate the remainder to Trees for Tucson with the understanding that they will be used solely for underfunded projects, e.g. at local schools, public parks, or street tree plantings.